 The usual options of ice cream and milk shakes work well, but try out this Pumpkin cake is easy to eat and provides great nutrients.

 Of all the foods on the "can't eat" list, my tween has missed popcorn the most, especially when we go to the movie theater.
 There are also a ton of sticky foods available at the snack counter.
 Ideally, skip the snacks all together.
 When that isn't possible, though opt for the plain M&Ms or Reese's Pieces.
-I also find that we don't get to the movies.

 At home, we've also found Pirate Booty to be a good substitute for an occasional treat.